I guess I've been on the road long enough to have encountered some frequently asked questions.

 Here's a pie chart!

+I like to stay with friends and family.
 I have the National Parks Annual Pass (you can purchase one here or when you walk up to any of the national parks), and I also use online resources to find overnight accommodations.
-My go-to's beyond just a local Google search are ADV tentspace, freecampsites.net, Couchsurfing.com (here's my profile!), and Airbnb.com.
+My go-to's after a local Google search are ADV tentspace, freecampsites.net, Couchsurfing.com (here's my profile!), and Airbnb.com.

 Q: What do you do in the rain?